tomcl/HowToUseGitTJWC/README.md

 * Note the option on Github repo to Pull Jane's branch
 * Submit a Pull Request & complete the Merge on Github
 * Now origin master has been updated with all the changes from Jane's branch and the branch is identical to the master copy.
-* The branch can be deleted, or kept and used by Jane for another set of private changes.
+* The branch can be deleted or kept and used by Jane for another set of private changes.

 Alternative method for merging Jane's Branch to the origin master, if Jane is allowed to change the master herself: